Toni-SM/skrl/docs/source/modules/skrl.agents.ddpg.rst

 Models (networks)
 ^^^^^^^^^^^^^^^^^

 The implementation uses 4 deterministic function approximators.
-These function approximators (models) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`networks`
+These function approximators (models) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`models`

 .. list-table::
    :header-rows: 1